tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 #.
 Add your :ref:`prefabs <prefabs>`.
 #.
 Place the desired prefabs on the scene using various :ref:`modes <modes>`.
 #.
-When the scene is finished, if you have used a large number of :ref:`MapTiles <maptile>`, it may be useful to clean up the scene before building with :ref:`Map Utils <mapUtils>` tool.
+When the scene is finished, if you have used a large number of :ref:`MapTiles <maptile>`, it may be useful to clean up the scene before make build with :ref:`Map Utils <mapUtils>` tool.